ypsman/ansible-systemd-mounts/README.md

 Setup mounts as sysemd Service

 This Playbook creates a Systemd Service for mounting Shares.
 So you can use mounts as system Servie.
+Works for debian stretch, and Jessie if you use systemd.

 for Example:
   systemctl status mount-point.mount
   systemctl start mount-point.mount
   systemctl stop mount-point.mount

 Options:
 --------

   Appdir:                             # description of the Service
     share: //apps.local/apps$         # Share to mount from
     mount: /opt/app                   # Folder to mount in
     type: nfs                         # mount type (look at mount man page)
     options: uid=1000                 # Options, username...
     automount: false                  # If false: the service will mount at boot
-                                        # if true: Mount when access on the Folder
+                                      # if true: Mount when access on the Folder and on boot

 Example Playbook